jakel1828/jakel1828.github.io/_posts/2022-02-02-great-writing-is-iterative.md

 categories: writing
 ---

-o many of us have this habit of romanticizing great writing.
+So many of us have this habit of romanticizing great writing.

 We dream of the genius writers sitting alone at their desks, sipping on a cappuccino as the perfect words flow from their minds through their hands and onto the page.